 For the filling:

-Mix butter and cheese until creamy and smooth.
+Mix 1 tablespoon unsalted butter and 2 tablespoons cream cheese, both softened, until creamy and smooth.

 Assembly: